Perth Glory FC: Stadium

 With the arrival of the Western Force, in the Super 14 Rugby competition at the time, there was a push to have a 30,000+ capacity rectangular stadium in Perth.
 Western Force and Perth Glory joined forces to lobby the Western Australian Government for a ground of this size.
 The Force previously played games out of the 40,000-seat oval-shaped AFL ground Subiaco Oval, which hosted several Glory games before, generally NSL Finals games, most notably the 1999–2000 season NSL Grand Final when an all-time NSL record crowd of 43,242 fans saw Wollongong Wolves beat the Glory on penalties following a 3–3 draw.
-With the Force moving to nib Stadium prior to the 2010 Super 14 Season, a small increase in capacity was made to the ground, increasing capacity from around 18,000 to 20,500.
+With the Force moving to the Perth Rectangular Stadium prior to the 2010 Super 14 season, a small increase in capacity was made to the ground, increasing capacity from around 18,000 to 20,500.

-A major redevelopment occurred at Perth Oval starting in June 2012, with the southern and eastern stands being replaced with permanent structures.
+A major redevelopment occurred at Perth Rectangular Stadium starting in June 2012, with the southern and eastern stands being replaced with permanent structures.
 During the redevelopment, capacity was reduced during the 2012–13 A-League season.
 It was completed in September 2013, with a capacity of 20,441.
 There are plans to add a cover on the southern stand at a later stage.

+In the A-League era, the club have also played various home games at Subiaco Oval, Perth Stadium (2019 A-League Grand Final), Macedonia Park (during HBF Park's redevelopment for the 2023 FIFA Women's World Cup), and Sam Kerr Football Centre (Australia Cup games).
+The club will also play a home game in the 2025 Australia Cup at Kingsway Reserve in Madeley.

+Headquarters

+In September 2021, the club moved its headquarters and training base to Fremantle Oval, south of Perth.
+In October 2024, it was announced that the club would move its headquarters to Stirling Leisure – Mirrabooka in 2025 on a five-year lease.
+Part of the adjacent Mirrabooka Regional Open Space will be used as the club's training facility following $1.2 million in facility upgrades.